-Elements of this style usually comprise deep wood tones, architectural details, and sophisticated furnishings.
-This style is quite versatile and can be combined with other interior fundamentals to create a exclusive look in a room.
+Elements of this style are usually comprised of deep wood tones, architectural details and sophisticated furnishings.
+This style is quite versatile and can be combined with other interior fundamentals to create an exclusive, customised look in your home.

 One of the most important aspects of traditional interior design is the silhouettes, or the lines, of the furnishings.
 Wing-backed chairs, claw-footed tables and curved furniture are classic examples of 18th and 19th-century pieces that are frequently used in traditional styles.